 In 2014, 2015, and 2016, Brian was named a Massachusetts "Rising Star" by Boston magazine and Law & Politics.
 Brian previously served on the Milford Zoning Board of Appeals.

 - State University of New York at Geneseo BS, cum laude (2000)

-- Provides Town Counsel services to eight Massachusetts communities.
+- Provides Town Counsel services to nine Massachusetts communities.

 - Provides special counsel and land use counsel services to several towns, cities, and districts.

 - Represented a large developer to obtain an overlay zoning amendment and land use permits for a 475-unit high-end apartment community.

 - Represented a boutique developer on zoning amendments and land use permits for a mixed residential/commercial downtown building.

 - Represented a large developer to obtain an overlay zoning amendment and land use permits for a $160 million regional hospitality, entertainment and retail center.

 - Represented a large cannabis operator to secure a special permit for a community’s first cannabis retail store.

 - Negotiated over 15 cannabis host community agreements on behalf of municipalities and private parties.